 Top cultural attractions include the California State Capitol and Museum, an imposing 1874 building surrounded by a beautiful park; the fascinating California Museum, which provides a rich overview of state history; the acclaimed Crocker Art Museum; and Sutter's Fort State Historic Park, the restored adobe structure in which city founder John Sutter set up his trading post.

-You can better plan your gay Sacramento explorations by consulting some of the following links, among them the city's excellent GLBT newspaper Outword Magazine, plus the mainstream but very progressive Sacramento News & Reviews.
+You can better plan your gay Sacramento explorations by consulting some of the following links, among them the mainstream but very progressive Sacramento News & Reviews.
 You can obtain tourism information from the Sacramento Convention & Visitors Bureau, which has its own section devoted to GLBT travel, and local info on gay Sacramento resources from the Sacramento Gay & Lesbian LAMBDA Community Center, and also Out Sacramento.

 California's capital city has a great deal going for it, but it's also appealing because of what it's near - within a 1.5- to 3-hour drive you can reach dozens a major gay meccas and enticing vacation getaways, including San Francisco, the Russian River, the Napa and Sonoma Wine Country, Lake Tahoe, the Gold Country, and Yosemite National Park.